Random walk approximation for irreversible drift-diffusion process on manifold: ergodicity, unconditional stability and convergence: Introduction

-For Fokker-Planck equation \eqref{FP-N} in a bounded open domain $\Omega\subset\bR^\ell$ with various boundary condition, there are many pioneering studies on numerical simulations.
-The most famous one is the Scharfetter-Gummel (SG) scheme proposed in \cite{scharfetter1969large} for some 1D semiconductor device equations; see Remark \ref{remSG} for comparison.
-Some extensions and mathematical analysis are studied; c.f., \cite{markowich1985stationary, markowich1988inverse, bank1998finite, xu1999monotone} and recently in \cite{chainais2020large}.
-We will follow similar ideas of the finite volume method for the drift-diffusion equation \cite{eymard2000finite, bessemoulin2012finite, chainais2003finite} but emphasis more on the new Markov chain structure and $\pi$-symmetric decomposition.
+{ For Fokker-Planck equation \eqref{FP-N} in a bounded open domain $\Omega\subset\bR^\ell$ with various boundary conditions, there are many pioneering studies on numerical simulation.
+The most famous one is the Scharfetter-Gummel (SG) scheme proposed in \cite{scharfetter1969large} for some 1D semiconductor device equations; see Appendix \ref{app:SG} for detailed comparisons.
+Some extensions and mathematical analysis have been studied; e.g., \cite{markowich1985stationary, markowich1988inverse, bank1998finite, xu1999monotone} and recently in \cite{chainais2020large}.
+We will follow similar ideas of a finite volume method for the drift-diffusion equation \cite{eymard2000finite, bessemoulin2012finite, chainais2003finite} but place more emphasis on the new Markov chain structures and $\pi$-symmetric decomposition.
 We develop the structure preserving schemes described above which possess stochastic $Q$-matrix structure and discrete $\pi$-symmetric decomposition.
-Therefore, our two schemes naturally provide a random walk approximation for irreversible Markov processes on manifolds and thus also easier to adapt to some data-driven algorithms based on high dimensional point clouds; c.f., \cite{GLW20, GLLL21}.
+Particularly, our scheme also preserves irreversibility and recovers the original irreversible invariant measure.
+In summary, for our scheme \eqref{mp-pi}, one has all the good properties including (i) positivity preserving; (ii) total mass preserving; (iii) well-balance property; (iv) $\ell^1$-contraction; (v) the discrete $\pi$-symmetric decomposition \eqref{decom}; (vi) energy dissipation law; and (vii) ergodicity.
+Both of these schemes \eqref{mp} and \eqref{mp-pi} naturally provide a random walk approximation for irreversible Markov processes on manifolds and thus also more easily adaptable to some data-driven algorithms based on high dimensional point clouds; c.f., \cite{GLW20, GLLL21}.
+We also refer to \cite{chainais2022long} for exponential ergodicity of a hybrid finite volume schemes and refer to \cite{schlichting2022scharfetter} for upwind schemes of aggregation--diffusion equations.
+The idea for the design of numerical schemes for these two recent work rooted in \cite{schlichting2022scharfetter} but using a nonlinear approach which do not have $Q$-matrix properties. }